 The good news is that December’s theme is straight forward.

 We’re talking elves, gingerbread men, reindeer, candy canes, stockings, decorative trees, bags of presents, Santa and the like.
 Christmas.
 (And, we’ll be learning about the Christmas story as well, because being a private, in-home preschool I get to do that!)

-So my preschoolers come in, take of their boots and heavy winter coats, and sit down for circle time, which happens in front of the fireplace in the family room, and they are ready to learn in a cozy, warm, and decorated environment.
+So, my preschoolers come in, take off their boots and heavy winter coats, and sit down for circle time, which happens in front of the fireplace in the family room.
+They are all ready to learn in a cozy, warm, and decorated environment.
 And since Christmas is already on their cute little brains, we will spend the month of December really enjoying it.

 Christmas Prewriting Practice Cards